MathewSachin/Captura/contributing.md

 * Check if the issue is resolved on the latest commit.
 * If possible, Include **steps** to replicate the problem or a sample project.

+## Translations
+- Fork the repository.
+- Create a new branch.
+- Copy the `Resources.resx` file in `Captura.Core` project's `Properties` folder.
+- Rename it to `Resources.[CultureID].resx`. e.g. `Resources.en-US.resx`.
+- Do translation only if you know the language.
+Don't rely solely on some tool like Google Translate.
+- Commit, Push, Create Pull Request.

 ## Code - Pull Requests
 1. Fork a repository you want to contribute to.
 2. Create a new branch.